csethics/csethics.github.io/src/content/syllabus.md

 # Course Format

-The course will be divided into five [TODO?] teams of approximately five students each.
+The course will be divided into five teams of five students each.
 Most weeks, one of the teams will be responsible for leading the class; one of the teams will be responsible for writing the blog post about the week; and the remaining students will be responsible for writing short reaction posts and engaging in the discussion both on-line and in class.

 The standard week for the course will be something like this: